McEsgow/Portfolio-Finder/README.md

 ## Overview

 The scanner works by generating random first and last name combinations, appending "portfolio" and trying them as page URLs on the target domain.
-Any 200 responses are logged as potential portfolio pages.
+Any responses that are not 404 are logged as potential portfolio pages.

 The scanner uses a configurable number of threads to send requests in parallel for faster scanning.
 Pages already tried are tracked in a text file to avoid duplicates.